ca - sample minimal CA application

 additional field values to be signed by the CA. See the SPKAC FORMAT

-section for information on the required format.
+section for information on the required input and output format.

 if present this should be the last option, all subsequent arguments are